jialuechen/torchquant/README.md

 ## Development

-To contribute to TorchQuantlib, clone the repository and install the required dependencies:
+To contribute to TorchQuant, clone the repository and install the required dependencies:

 ```bash
 git clone https://github.com/jialuechen/torchquant.git